TWiStErRob/PhilHackerBlogSource/content/post/psa-dont-use-espresso-idling-resources-like-this.md

 }
 {{< / highlight >}}

 Voila.
-And now your espresso tests will wait until the notes have been loaded before asserting the view state and you've avoiding mixing testing responsibilities with your business logic.
+And now your espresso tests will wait until the notes have been loaded before asserting the view state and you've avoided mixing testing responsibilities with your business logic.
 Bon Appetite.